ClintLiddick/presentations/zmq/notes.md

 There are different types of sockets that provide different communication patterns.

 In our example we use the request (REQ) and reply (REP) socket types to get a two-way, RPC-like pattern.
+This is just like a function call.
+You provide some arguments, and get a result.
 Usually a "server" or more stable, static, or known part of your architecture is acting as the reply socket (the receiver of requests).
-This is just like a function call.

 <!-- TODO function signature fn: req -> rep -->